deemp/flakes/README/Conventions.md

 ## Pushing to a remote repo

-All flakes in this repo access some other flakes in this repo via `GitHub` URLs.
+All flakes in this repo access some other flakes from this repo via `GitHub` URLs.
+Let's consider two flakes from this repo, `A` and `B`, where `A` is in `inputs` of `B`.
-That's why, if a change in a flake `A` here should be propagated into a flake `B`, it's necessary to update `B`'s `flake.lock`.
+If I change the flake `A`, I should propagate that change into the flake `B`.
+In other words, it's necessary to update `B`'s `flake.lock`.
 One can update `B`'s `flake.lock` this way iff `A`'s changes are pushed to `GitHub`.
 Whenever there's a push to the remote `GitHub` repo, `B`'s `flake.lock` is updated by a `GitHub Action`.
-That's why, there's no need to commit and push `flake.lock` changes.
+That's why, if that action works, there's no need to commit and push `flake.lock` changes.
 After an update is completed, it's necessary to rebase the local changes onto remote changes.
 However, sometimes, there are local uncommitted changes already.
 These changes should be `git stash`ed before doing `git rebase`.